On a relaxed Cahn-Hilliard tumour growth model with single-well potential and degenerate mobility: Proof of Theorem

 We observe that the entropy functional $\mathcal{S}_\eps$ is bounded below uniformly in $\eps$, since $\eta_\eps$ is a $C^2$ convex function due to \ref{ass:b}, \ref{ass:entropy} and \eqref{eq:reg_entr}.
 Then, one formally deduces the entropy estimate by differentiating $\mathcal{S}_\eps(\phide)$ in time and substituting \eqref{eq:phieps}.
 To do this rigorously, we first recall that, by Proposition \ref{prop:weaksols_eps}, $\phide \in \LT 2 V$ for any $\eps > 0$.
 Consequently, since $\eta_\eps \in C^2(\R)$ and, by \eqref{eq:reg_entr_expl}, has a linearly bounded first derivative and a globally bounded second derivative, it follows that $v = \eta_\eps'(\phide) \in \LT 2 V$ is a valid test function for \eqref{eq:varform:phi_eps}.
 With this choice, we get

 To estimate $I_1$, we argue as in \cite{PP2021}, that is, we use \eqref{eq:reg_entr} to cancel out the degenerate mobility and integrate by parts.
 More precisely, we have that

-where the first integral on the last line is well defined due to the fact that $\phide - \dg \mude \in \LT 2 {\Hx2}$ for any $\eps > 0$ by Proposition \ref{prop:weaksols_eps}.
+where the first integral on the last line is well-defined due to the fact that $\phide - \dg \mude \in \LT 2 {\Hx2}$ for any $\eps > 0$ by Proposition \ref{prop:weaksols_eps}.
 Then, we recall that \eqref{eq:mueps} can be rewritten in the following form (cf. \eqref{eq:mueps_prime}):

 which now holds in strong form due to the regularities given by Proposition \ref{prop:weaksols_eps}.
 Hence, on account of this equation, we rewrite the first integral on the last line above as

 where we also used \ref{ass:psi} and the Cauchy--Schwarz and the Young inequalities to handle the chemotactic term.
 For $I_2$, instead, we proceed by employing the Cauchy--Schwarz and the Young inequalities as follows: